caporaso-lab/developing-with-qiime2/book/intro.md

 * - Chapter
   - Purpose

-* - Tutorial
+* - Tutorials
-  - Provides a guided exploration of a topic for **learning**.
+  - Provide a guided exploration of a topic for **learning**.

-* - How To Guide
+* - How To Guides
-  - Provides step-by-step instructions on how to **accomplish specific goals**.
+  - Provide step-by-step instructions on how to **accomplish specific goals**.

-* - Explanation
+* - Explanations
-  - Provides a discussion intended to aid in **understanding** a specific topic.
+  - Provide a discussion intended to aid in **understanding** a specific topic.

-* - Reference
+* - References
   - Provide specific **information** (e.g., an API reference).
 ```